rynaardb/rynaardb.github.io_BK/_posts/2020-02-11-swift-development-on-the-ipad-using-terraform-and-digital-ocean.md

 `ssh-keygen -o`

 This will generate a new public and private key pair and our **public key** is what we will need to add on Digital Ocean.
-Copy the contents of `~/.ssh/id_rsa.pub` or alternatively copy it to the clipboard with: `pbcopy < ~/.ssh/id_rsa.pub`.
+Copy the contents of `~/.ssh/id_rsa.pub` or copy it to the clipboard with: `pbcopy < ~/.ssh/id_rsa.pub`.

-Next we need to add our public key on Digital Ocean under the Account > Security > SSH keys section.
+Next, we need to add our public key on Digital Ocean under the Account > Security > SSH keys section.
 Click on the “Add SSH Key” button and paste in your public key.

 Now would also be a good time to take note of the Fingerprint generated for your SSH key which you’ll need later.

 ### On your iPad

-On the iPad there are a number of different apps that you can use to generate a new SSH key pair including [Prompt](https://panic.com/prompt/), [Termius](https://termius.com), [Working Copy](https://workingcopyapp.com) and [Blink shell](https://www.blink.sh) (my personal favourite).
+On the iPad, there are a number of different apps that you can use to generate a new SSH key pair including [Prompt](https://panic.com/prompt/), [Termius](https://termius.com), [Working Copy](https://workingcopyapp.com) and [Blink shell](https://www.blink.sh) (my personal favorite).

 Using Blink shell you can either generate a new SSH key pair by simply typing `ssh-keygen` from the prompt or by going to Settings > Keys and adding it there.
 Tap on the keys you just added and select “Copy Public Key”.